valhuber/safrs_310_rc2/readme.md

 ### Fails with Security in DB Bind

-But, fails when running with security:
+But, fails when running with security (Run Config `ApiLogicServer`), when you attempt to **login as U1/p**:

 `sqlalchemy.exc.UnboundExecutionError: Bind key 'authentication' is not in 'SQLALCHEMY_BINDS' config.`

-Thomas concurs that binds need recoding.
+Thomas concurs that binds need recoding... from an email:

 previously:
 ```python